Next Exit (film): Production

 Next Exit is the directorial debut of Mali Elfman, who wrote it more than ten years before its premiere.
 She would revisit and add on to the script every time she was in a "difficult place" or facing a struggle in her life.
 She wrote the lead role with her friend Katie Parker in mind, and cast Rahul Kohli as the second lead because she liked his performances in the television series iZombie (2015–2019) and the Netflix series The Haunting of Bly Manor (2020).
 Elfman's friends Rose McIver and Tongayi Chirisa, both of whom also star in iZombie, as well as Karen Gillan and Diva Zappa star as well.

 Next Exit was in development for over eight years before Helmstreet Productions decided to finance it.
-It was shot during the COVID-19 pandemic in the states of Missouri, Oklahoma, Texas, New Mexico, and Arizona, sometime between January and February 2021.
+It was shot during the COVID-19 pandemic in the states of Missouri, Oklahoma, Texas, New Mexico, and Arizona from January to February 2021.